janosgyerik/hiring-tools/README.md

 Hiring tools
 ============

-This is an evolving collection of hiring tools: interview playbooks, job description templates, example homework questions, example interview questions, competency checklists.
+An evolving collection of hiring tools, example homework questions, interview playbooks, interview questions, checklists.

 How to hire a programmer?
 -------------------------